Categories

 Example:

-CPU runs correctly only when debugger is physically detached, otherwise it misbehaves.
+CPU runs correctly only when the debugger is physically detached, otherwise, it misbehaves.
 Using Hot Attach, it is possible to connect to a running CPU.

-1. Generate a SFR dump when CPU is stopped on a specific breakpoint.
+1. Generate an SFR dump when the CPU is stopped on a specific breakpoint.

 2. Disable Hot Attach.